 Security of the site host (Back End server)

-Validate that no authentication information is hardcoded in the site.
+Validate that no authentication information is hardcoded on the site.

 Validate that the server is configured to run with the latest security updates.

-Validate that the communication between the client/Server is secured with the relevant certificate (in any case that the site is using this authentication method).
+Validate that the client/Server communication is secured with the relevant certificate (in any case that the site is using this authentication method).

 In any case of a failure (Client/server Side), you must validate that the information displayed to the customer will not reveal the back end server information or any other sensitive data (404 error page will be just fine).

 Validate that the Back End server will decline files with the potential to cause damage (exe/bat).

 Validate that the authentication fields do not allow the autocomplete mechanism.

 Validate that the user answers the security questions before restarting his password.

 Validate that the authentication process is performed with an encrypted channel.